 For a true spectacle, stick around the town until 10pm.
 Three times a week, the 20-minute-long Magic Lake Show takes centre stage, with an impressive display of water, lights, music and lasers.
 View the performance from the Elisabeth Park every Tuesday, Thursday and Sunday.

 Most restaurants in Zell am See serve a range of international cuisines under one roof.
-Coffee houses are also very popular, as they’re cosy and perfect for a quick break.
-The restaurants and cafés are spread out across the resort - you’ll find a good few between Salzmannstrasse and Loferer Strasse.
+Coffee houses are also a popular choice for a cosy stop.
+The restaurants and cafés are spread out across the resort – you’ll find a good few between Salzmannstrasse and Loferer Strasse.

 Nearing the lakefront is the infamous Villa Crazy Daisy.
 It always gets busy, and that’s probably because it’s known for its range of international dishes, as well as its friendly and attentive staff.
 And there's live music to relax to in the evenings.

 Back towards town is the reasonably priced Traube Brasserie.
 The variety of exotic dishes, from Asian to American, means that people return again and again to experience something different each time – and they're never disappointed.
-The high demand does mean though that booking is a must.
+Book in advance to guarantee a table.